mdancho84/mdancho84.github.io/_posts/2019-07-22-how-i-started-my-data-science-business.md

 - [Jonathan Regenstein](https://www.linkedin.com/in/jkregenstein/?lipi=urn%3Ali%3Apage%3Ad_flagship3_pulse_read%3BK6%2FnlNafQDuZ3D3M%2FPXRLw%3D%3D) - Jonathan is the Director of Financial Services Practice at RStudio.
 He's a super friend.
 Jonathan and I speak regularly and work together to provide machine learning workshops in the financial space.
 I've been lucky to have met him.
 He's a great guy, always lending a helping hand.

-- [Davis Vaughan](https://www.linkedin.com/in/davis-vaughan/?lipi=urn%3Ali%3Apage%3Ad_flagship3_pulse_read%3BK6%2FnlNafQDuZ3D3M%2FPXRLw%3D%3D) - Davis helped immensely with R package development efforts.
-He was the lead for the tibbletime package, and helped grow functionality in tidyquant.
-He was one of the earliest adopters of tidyquant, and he brought some great ideas along with new R packages.

 - [Beau Walker](https://www.linkedin.com/in/beauthescientist/?lipi=urn%3Ali%3Apage%3Ad_flagship3_pulse_read%3BK6%2FnlNafQDuZ3D3M%2FPXRLw%3D%3D) - I took his marketing course about a year ago.
 He's the one that introduced me to the power of LinkedIn and how you can connect with an entire community in a positive way.
 Since then we've remained close friends, even [partnering our two companies](http://www.business-science.io/press-releases/2018/07/18/press-release-method-data-science.html).

+- [Kristen Kehrer](https://www.linkedin.com/in/kristen-kehrer-datamovesme/) - Kristen is the founder of Data Moves Me, and is a data science consultant.
+We share the same values about helping data scientists grow.
+Kristen has even become a student of Business Science University.
+[She recently completed a Shiny App 3-days after beginning the 102 course!](https://youtu.be/KFDJV6BXUS4)

 - [Favio Vazquez](https://www.linkedin.com/in/faviovazquez/?lipi=urn%3Ali%3Apage%3Ad_flagship3_pulse_read%3BK6%2FnlNafQDuZ3D3M%2FPXRLw%3D%3D) - Favio and I have been enjoying each others blog content for a while, and we recently made the decision to work together on building courses for Business Science University.
 He's so talented knowing Python, Spark, and R, along with a host of other data science tools.

 - [Kelly O'Briant](https://www.linkedin.com/in/kellyobriant/?lipi=urn%3Ali%3Apage%3Ad_flagship3_pulse_read%3BK6%2FnlNafQDuZ3D3M%2FPXRLw%3D%3D) - Kelly and I have been working together since inception of Business Science University.
 She is lead developer for the Shiny App Course coming soon.
 She's a brilliant software engineer / data scientist that knows how to make a great looking and performing Shiny app.

+- [Davis Vaughan](https://www.linkedin.com/in/davis-vaughan/?lipi=urn%3Ali%3Apage%3Ad_flagship3_pulse_read%3BK6%2FnlNafQDuZ3D3M%2FPXRLw%3D%3D) - Davis helped immensely with R package development efforts.
+He was the lead for the tibbletime package, and helped grow functionality in tidyquant.
+He was one of the earliest adopters of tidyquant, and he brought some great ideas along with new R packages.

 - [Eric Webber](https://www.linkedin.com/in/eric-weber-060397b7/) - I was recently introduced to Eric.
 Eric and I share the same excitement about helping data scientists grow.
 It's an exciting time, and that's what you feel when you speak with Eric.